Even in a new decade, the great debate wages on.

 Why, then, would you not also allow your vehicle, that prized possession that you work (or worked, as the case may be) hard for, the same luxury of having some morning warm-up time?

-When I moved from that environment to my first home in New Hampshire – at the top of a mountain, with no garage, northern winter temperatures and a LOT of snow – however, I was quickly convinced that circumstances should dictate whether you choose to warm up your vehicle prior to driving.
+When I moved to my first home in New Hampshire – at the top of a mountain, with no garage, northern winter temperatures and a LOT of snow –I was quickly convinced that circumstances should dictate whether you choose to warm up your vehicle prior to driving.

 Two or three minutes of idling is usually enough time to get the oil loosened up a bit and get things moving with ease.